w3c/svgwg/master/interact.md

-graphics elements which are under the pointer), initiate a "roll-over" (e.g., cause some previously hidden graphics elements to appear near the pointer) or launch a script which communicates with a remote database.</p>
+graphics elements which are under the pointer), initiate a "roll-over" (e.g., cause some previously hidden graphics elements to appear near the pointer) or launch a script which communicates with a remote database.

 <h3 id="PointerEvents">Pointer events</h3>

 <p>User interface events that occur because of user actions
-performed on a pointer device are called pointer events.</p>
+performed on a pointer device are called pointer events.

 <p>Many systems support pointer devices such as a mouse or
 trackball.
 On systems which use a mouse, pointer events consist